Stained Teeth: Your Question Answered

 Lifestyle, life events and ageing can lead to stained teeth

 There are many things we choose to do that can affect the colour of our teeth, but some factors are just beyond our control.
 For instance, the use of certain medication, such as some antibiotics, antihistamines, and anti-hypertension drugs.
 The natural ageing process also plays a part in tooth discolouration.
 Indeed, as you get older, your enamel wears away revealing the dentin, the inner tissue of your tooth, which is naturally more yellow and darkens over time.

 What about oral health?
 The way you clean and look after your teeth is also important.
 By not cleaning your teeth thoroughly or often enough, you’re setting yourself up for tooth staining.
 Plaque build-up can make your teeth appear more yellow/brown.
 Not only this, the acids produced by the bacteria in plaque can erode your enamel, making it easier for stains to settle in.

 If you’re worried stained teeth might be bad for your health, there’s really no need to.
-Stains in themselves cannot affect your health in any way.
+Unlike tooth decay, stains in themselves cannot affect your health in any way.
 They might make you feel a little less confident when smiling but that’s about it!
 That isn’t to say that the cause of staining, such as regular smoking or poor oral hygiene, might not be harmful for your health.